jonluca/blog/_posts/2018-07-07-the-federalist-papers-author-identification-through-k-means-clustering.markdown

 </p>
 ## Data Gathering

 The first step was to retrieve and clean the data.
-Luckily all the papers are in the public domain (and a piece of American History!), so they're hosted by the Gutenberg Library in a raw text document [here](http://www.gutenberg.org/cache/epub/18/pg18.txt).s
+Luckily all the papers are in the public domain (and a piece of American History!), so they're hosted by the Gutenberg Library in a raw text document [here](http://www.gutenberg.org/cache/epub/18/pg18.txt).

-I did some data processing to clean up all the collection into its constituent papers:
+I did some data processing to clean up all the collection into it's constituent papers:

 ```python
 import re